 LRRK2 Cohort Consortium

-The Michael J. Fox Foundation (MJFF) is pioneering an innovative approach around the LRRK2 gene in an effort to streamline and orchestrate drug development against this promising target for Parkinson's disease (PD) drug development.
-The MJFF-led LRRK2 Cohort Consortium brings research groups together early on – sharing resources, troubleshooting common problems, and identifying best resources – to speed collective efforts to move LRRK2 toward practical therapeutic relevance for patients.
+The MJFF-led LRRK2 Cohort Consortium brings research groups together — sharing resources and troubleshooting common problems — to speed efforts to move LRRK2 toward therapeutic relevance for patients.

 Available Biospecimens and Data

-View a list of publications and presentations utilizing the resources.
+View a list of all publications and presentations from projects utilizing the resources.

 Ongoing Research Utilizing LRRK2 Cohort Consortium Specimens

 The following research studies are actively accessing LRRK2 Cohort Consortium samples.
 Researchers may apply to use biospecimens through the Access to Data and Biospecimens page.